w3c/AB-public/Vision/README.md

 The goal of this document is to:

-* Help the world understand who we are, what we do, and why it matters.
+* Help the world understand what W3C is, what it does, and why it matters.
 * Be opinionated enough to provide a helpful framework when making decisions, particularly on controversial issues.
 * Be grounded enough in the shared values of the W3C community